Adalab/bda-modulo-3-evaluacion-final-patriciamromero/analysis/readme.md

 ![alt text](image-4.png)

-Almost half of the customers (46.5%) have a Start card, followed by Nova (33.9&) and Aurosa (20.6%).
+Almost half of the customers (46.5%) have a Start card, followed by Nova (33.9&) and Aurora (20.6%).

 6. How are clients distributed according to their civil status and gender?